10 Top-Rated Attractions & Things to Do in Rochester, NY

 Highlights: Rare cameras and valuable artwork in a wonderfully restored mansion

 George Eastman, founder of the Eastman Kodak Company and the man who brought photography into the lives of everyday people, lived in Rochester.
-Today, his incredible Colonial Revival mansion is a museum and gallery, where visitors can learn about the history of photography, visit galleries, and tour the beautiful home and gardens.
+Today, his incredible Colonial Revival mansion is a museum and gallery, where you can learn about the history of photography, visit galleries, grab a bite to eat, and tour the beautiful home and gardens.

-A variety of galleries on the history of photography will be of interest to photographers.
+A variety of galleries at the Eastman Museum tell the history of photography and will be of interest to shutterbugs.
 But even non-photographers will enjoy listening to staff members recount interesting stories of Eastman and his development and marketing of film and cameras.
 On display are examples of various types of photos and cameras from throughout the years.
-Cameras and other items donated by Ansel Adams, including his very first camera given to him as a child, are on display.
+You can see cameras and other items donated by Ansel Adams, including his very first camera given to him as a child.

 Address: 900 East Avenue, Rochester, New York